manticoresoftware/manticoresearch/manual/Searching/Filters.md

 }
 ```

 This is a fulltext query that matches all the documents containing product in any field.
-These documents must have a price greather or equal than 500 (`gte`) and less or equal than 1000 (`lte`).
+These documents must have a price greater or equal than 500 (`gte`) and less or equal than 1000 (`lte`).
 All of these documents must not have a revision less than 15 (`lt`).

 ### bool query